TRS

 Products liability

-Claims arising from products you sell or distribute that cause injury or damage (often available as an extension)
+A product you sell or distribute causes injury or damage — often available as an extension

 Tenants' liability